annmariyaes/LFA/README.md

     _project_env\Scripts\activate.bat_

 4. Use requirements.txt file for a new person to install all dependencies.
-This can be easily done with the command: _pip freeze_

-    _pip install -r requirements.txt_
+    _pip install -r /path/to/requirements.txt_

+    To check, if all the packages and dependencies are successfully installed, use the command:

+   _pip freeze_

 5. To deactivate the directory: